maze2point0/create-pybossa-tasks/README.md

 # Some basic workflows
 ### Download all tiles for specific area of interest
 1. Define the area of interest and get a .shp, .geojson, .kml file of it.
-Infile projection: EPSG 4326 (WGS84)!
+Infile projection: EPSG 4326 (WGS84)! (e.g. here: https://osm.wno-edv-service.de/boundaries/)
 	* result: aoi.shp
 2. Find all tiles that intersect with your area of interest.
 Specify a zoomlevel.
 Use the script create_tiles_grid.py.
 	* input file: aoi.shp